 This rule points to the source of power we often neglect; leverage.
 Leverage comes in the form of all the goodies, all the toys, all the electronics, and everything your children enjoy.

 If we learn to use this leverage early on, life is easy.
-Children learn that in order to get to the ‘goodies’ they must take care of their ‘business.’
+Children learn that to get to the ‘goodies’ they must take care of their ‘business.’

 From a practical perspective, it means this, “Everyday…it’s Work, then Play.”

 I emphasize this simple formula repeatedly because it is the secret juice that can set you free!
 When you embrace this formula, then life gets simple.
 Why?
 Because you are using leverage to get cooperation—not your voice, your words, your threats, or your yelling!

 We use the leverage to make sure that the homework, the chores, and other responsibilities are done first (i.e., The Work)…before getting to the goodies (i.e., The Play).
 This is the core lesson to understand because the “Work, then Play” formula takes advantage of how your children automatically learn habits.